poshaughnessy/webvr-london-apr-2017/README.md

 Check them out at: [poshaughnessy.github.io/webvr-london-apr-2017/](https://poshaughnessy.github.io/webvr-london-apr-2017/)

-Use arrow keys or the arrow buttons to move left/right.
+Use arrow keys or swipe to move left/right.

 ## To run locally